rand-asswad/muallef/docs/parts/1_background.md

 intensities and frequencies of sound waves as well as temporal features.
-The inner ear is extremely sensitive to sound wave features, the brain allows furthur analysis of these features.
+The inner ear is extremely sensitive to sound wave features, the brain allows further analysis of these features.

 Music theory defines and studies *perceived features* of music signals.